ckyang1124/LALM-Evaluation-Survey/README.md

 ## Citations

-If you find SAKURA helpful for your research, please consider to cite our paper.
+If you find this survey helpful for your research, please consider to cite our paper.

 ```bibtex
 @article{yang2025holisticevaluationlargeaudiolanguage,